 We’re excited and proud to invite you to support the New England Wind Fund.
 In the years to come, we anticipate that membership will grow, and also that more towns and cities will sign green municipal aggregation contracts with us.
 While these contracts typically last 1 or 2 years, potential developers of new turbines need us to commit to 5 to 10-year contracts.
 New England Wind Fund contributions give us the flexibility to scale up our support for these projects now.

-A $40 contribution to the Fund will support at least one thousand kilowatt hours of wind power, or enough to power the average household for about 6 weeks.
-We will spend your contribution on local wind power within 10 years.
+A $100 contribution to the Fund will support at least three thousand kilowatt hours of wind power, or enough to power the average household for nearly 6 months.
+We will spend your contribution on local wind power within 10 years. (this section was updated May 22 2019)

 Whether you’re a New England Wind or New England GreenStart member or not, making a one-time, monthly, or gift contribution to the New England Wind Fund is another great thing you can do for wind.